Pensions jargon buster

 If you go over your annual allowance limit, you’ll normally have to pay tax on the excess – but in some cases you can carry forward any unused annual allowance from the previous 3 tax years, which may reduce the tax charge.

 To carry forward, contributions must exceed your annual allowance in the current tax year (the standard annual allowance is currently £60,000).
 You’re then permitted to use any unused tax relief from the preceding 3 tax years, starting with the tax year 3 years ago.
 Please note, if the government changes the level of the annual allowance (like they did from 6 April 2023), any carry forward is capped at the level of the annual allowance for that year.
-The previous allowance was £40,000, this means, for example, that any unused tax relief you wanted to carry forward from the 2022/23 tax year would be capped at £40,000.
+The allowance for 2022/23 was £40,000, this means, for example, that any unused tax relief you wanted to carry forward from the 2022/23 tax year would be capped at £40,000.

 You’ll need to meet 3 conditions to carry forward: